The Capstone Experience

 Congratulations to the 2018 Cohort!

 To create a clear vision and roadmap for how the Alternative Reality Initiative student community can expand and leverage resources for the 2019-2019 school year.

-An effort to expand the representation of rural students on college campuses through direct recruitment efforts.
+An effort to expand the representation of migrant students on college campuses through direct recruitment efforts.

 Seeking to enhance the experiences of first-generation college students and their families on campus by focusing on gaps in the dissemination of information and resources available to these constituents.

 A student organization dedicated to ending the stigma surrounding menstruation and increasing awareness of menstruation-based disparities among women from low-income households.

 A mobile application that allows everyone in the party to have a say in the music playing.